samuel-book/samuel-1/_sources/introduction/intro.md

 -- Stroke Consultant during interviews for SAMueL
 ```

-This Jupyter Book contains code for the SAMueL-1 project: *Use of simulation and machine learning to identify key levers for maximising the disability benefit of intravenous thrombolysis in acute stroke pathways.* NIHR HS&DR Reference Number: 17/99/89
+This Jupyter Book contains methods (code) and results for the SAMueL-1 project: *Use of simulation and machine learning to identify key levers for maximising the disability benefit of intravenous thrombolysis in acute stroke pathways.* NIHR HS&DR Reference Number: 17/99/89

 ## Overall aims